dschadow/CloudSecurity/README.md

     # create a token for config-client-vault
     vault token create -policy=config-client-policy

-    # create a token for config-client-server
+    # create a token for config-server-vault
     vault token create -policy=config-server-policy

     # enable and configure AppRole authentication